 Radiation oncology research efforts flourish in the collaborative atmosphere and practices of the UC Davis Comprehensive Cancer Center and through our associations with other schools, departments and major research centers.
-We actively collaborate in clinical or laboratory research with Lawrence Livermore National Laboratory, the Mather VA Medical Center, UC Davis School of Veterinary Medicine, and other departments in the UC Davis Health System.
+We actively collaborate in clinical or laboratory research with Lawrence Livermore National Laboratory, the Mather VA Medical Center, UC Davis School of Veterinary Medicine, and other departments at UC Davis Health.

 Lawrence Livermore National Laboratory

 Lawrence Livermore National Laboratory (LLNL) was founded in 1952 with a mission to ensure national security and apply science and technology to the important issues of the present day.
 Faculty within radiation oncology have joint appointments here allowing access to the scientific infrastructure and content at that facility.

 UC Davis Radiation Oncology has had a 10-year relationship with the Sacramento VA Medical Center of Mather, California (VA Mather) and is increasing its collaboration in clinical, educational and research arenas.